Walden–Wallkill Rail Trail: Rise and decline of the railroad

+Development of the corridor

 The Montgomery section consisted of 2 mi from the village of Walden to the town line with Shawangunk, and the Shawangunk section ran 2.3 mi north from the town line to Birch Road.
 The purchases were completed in August and October 1985, respectively.
 In November of that year, the New York State Department of Correctional Services bought 1.4 mi of the former corridor in Shawangunk's hamlet of Wallkill, near the Wallkill Correctional Facility.
 This portion extends from Birch Road to the town line with Gardiner.
 The Shawangunk Correctional Facility was built at that location.
 South of Walden, the corridor remains an active rail line operated by the Norfolk Southern Railway.

 North of the prisons, the former corridor continues as the separate Wallkill Valley Rail Trail.
 Rail trail enthusiasts have been trying to find a way to combine the two rail trails since the 1990s, and in 2004 the town of Shawangunk commissioned an open space study that identified possible ways to accomplish such a connection.
-A 2008 Ulster County transportation plan included projects to connect the trails, and the town of Shawangunk is currently considering plans to connect the trails by diverting the corridor along Birch Road.
-The original route of the corridor is 40 ft within the prisons' perimeter fence.
+A 2008 Ulster County transportation plan included projects to connect the trails, and the town of Shawangunk considered plans to connect the trails by diverting the corridor along Birch Road.
+The original route of the corridor is 40 ft within the prisons' perimeter fence, extending for half a mile within the prison grounds.

 The portion of the former corridor running through the center of Wallkill was converted to a road, Railroad Avenue.
 The southern part of the route, running from Wallkill to the Montgomery–Shawangunk town line, was officially opened as the Jesse McHugh Rail Trail on June 5, 1993.
 Jesse McHugh was a former Shawangunk town supervisor.
 The northern portion of the Shawangunk section, which stretches to the border of the prison grounds, is maintained by the town but not officially part of the trail.

+Maintaining the rail trail

-In 2001, Shawangunk, Montgomery and the Walden began applying for over $600,000 in TEA-21 grants to create a paved, Americans with Disabilities Act of 1990 (ADA)-accessible trail between Walden and Wallkill.
+In 2001, Shawangunk, Montgomery and Walden began applying for over $600,000 in TEA-21 grants to create a paved, accessible trail between Walden and Wallkill compliant with the Americans with Disabilities Act of 1990.
 The total cost of paving the trail was expected to be $750,000, though it eventually ballooned to $1.5 million.
 The decision to pave the trail was vehemently opposed by horseback riders who felt it would endanger them, and protested at several public meetings by the Mid-Hudson Horse Trails Association.
 The decision was also opposed by nearby homeowners who believed an increase in trail use would threaten their privacy.